Znicz Biała Piska: History

-The club was founded on 18 July 1954 as Ludowy Klub Sportowy Znicz Biała Piska, as a local LZS club in the local leagues.
+The club was founded on 18 July 1954 as Ludowy Klub Sportowy Znicz Biała Piska, a local LZS club in the local leagues.

-In 1974 they ceased activity for 4 years, before resuming activity in 1978 as Międzyzakładowy Klub Sportowy Znicz Biała Piska, becoming an unaffiliated works team.
+In 1974, they ceased activity for four years, before resuming activity in 1978 as Międzyzakładowy Klub Sportowy Znicz Biała Piska, becoming an unaffiliated works team.
 Despite some minor league successes, by 1996 the club dissolved its senior team, although continued to exist as a sports club focusing on youth development.

 Two mergers followed: with Orkan Drygały in 1999 creating Znicz/Orkan Biała Piska restoring the senior team; and with Płomień Ełk in 2000 creating Płomień/Znicz Biała Piska.

-Between 2000-2004 they played in the fourth division.
+Between 2000 and 2004, they played in the fourth division.
 After relegation in 2004 the club suffered financial and organisational problems, and changed its name to Miejski Ludowy Klub Sportowy Znicz Biała Piska.

 Their fortunes changed however, winning their division in 2011 and a further promotion in 2013 reaching their highest league hierarchy in their history.

-In 2018 they won their fifth division with a 30 point lead.
-Subsequently in the next two seasons, 2018/2019 and 2019/2020, the reached the finals of the Warmian-Mazurian Polish Cup, but lost both finals.
+In 2018, they won their fifth division with a 30-point lead.
+Subsequently, in the next two seasons, 2018–19 and 2019–20, the reached the finals of the Warmian-Mazurian Polish Cup, but lost both finals.

 Scouting network

 Due to the club's remote location and the town's small population, the club has a wide catchment area in order to remain competitive, attract a good calibre of players and keep its youth teams in full squad.
-Players are recruited regularly from Białystok, Podlasie Voivodeship, Ełk and Pisz.
+Players are recruited regularly from Białystok, Podlaskie Voivodeship, Ełk and Pisz.